 Connecting Students to Our Community

 The Service Learning program at Cascades Academy promotes a lifestyle that recognizes the importance of helping out and giving back to our community.
 What can I do for my community?
 What can I do for the world?
 These are some of the questions students seek to answer through this program.
-At Cascades Academy, students donate an average of 30 hours of service throughout the school year.
+At Cascades Academy, all students donate their time throughout the school year.

 Service Learning is a teaching and learning strategy integrating meaningful community service with academic study and reflective practice, enriches learning, builds civic engagement, and strengthens community.

 Serving our community allows students to create an authentic connection between what they learn in school and what occurs in their community, enhancing critical thinking and teamwork skills.

 It allows students to make a personal connection with critical issues, creating significant opportunities for social, emotional, and cognitive learning and development.
 Students are engaged at all levels of service from the identification of need, to the planning and implementation of specific projects.